Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Properties of pseudo-hermitian Hamiltonians

-\end{proof} In summary, when $SH$ is HPD, \rw{the algorithm can leverage on the following properties:} \begin{itemize} \item The eigenvalues of $H$ are real, the same as the hermitian case, \rw{and appear as negative-positive pairs}. \item The left eigenvectors follow directly from the right ones through the action of $S$, which simply flips the sign of their lower half block. \item The right eigenvectors themself are not orthonormal, but instead form a bi-orthogonal system with respect to $S$. \end{itemize} These properties form the foundation for extending the ChASE framework to pseudo-hermitian problems, as detailed in the next section.\EDdone{Suggestion: state these properties as an itemized list.
-It will give them the right emphasis.} \end{justify}
+In summary, when $SH$ is HPD, the algorithm can leverage on the following properties: 1) The eigenvalues of $H$ are \textit{real}, the same as the hermitian case, and appear as \textit{positive-negative pairs}.
+2) The \textit{left eigenvectors follow directly from the right ones through the action of $S$}, which simply flips the sign of their lower half block.
+3) The right eigenvectors themselves are not orthonormal, but instead \textit{form a bi-orthogonal system with respect to $S$}.
+4) The negative and positive right eigenvectors relate via \eqref{eqn::positive-negative_right_eigenvectors}.
+These properties form the foundation for extending the ChASE framework to pseudo-hermitian problems, as detailed in the next section. \end{justify}